 Frequently Asked Questions

-Do you have to cancel your car insurance when you switch?
+Do you have to cancel your policy when you switch?

 Yes, you will need to cancel your current car insurance company when you switch.
 If you don’t, you’ll end up paying for both, which, as you could imagine, wouldn’t be so much fun.
 Your new provider also won’t cancel your old policy for you, so you’ll have to take that initiative on your own.